 Michigan looks to weave our future

-In February 2019, hundreds of delegates will converge on St. Louis, MO, for a Special Called Session of the General Conference.
+In May 2020, hundreds of delegates will converge on Minneapolis, MN for General Conference.

 They will seek a way forward on the Church's understanding of human sexuality and its ministry with LBGTQ persons.
 At stake, may be the future of The United Methodist Church.